bbc/rd-apmm-python-lib-mediatimestamp/README.md

 * `Timestamp` represents an instant in time expressed as a nanosecond precision timestamp.
-* `TimeOffset` represents a duration measured in nanoseconds.
 * `TimeRange` represents a time range defined by its start and end timestamps, which may be inclusive of neither, one, or both of its ends.